ypukhta/InMemoryDB/README.md

 ## Approach
 - A FIFO stack data structure is used to store nested transactions.
-- On the top of the stack we always have an active (current) transaction.
+- The top of the stack always holds the active (current) transaction.
-- Transaction stack implementation is backed by a slice.
+- The implementation of the transaction stack is backed by a slice.
 Alternatively, a linked list could be used.
-- Changes (set and delete operations) made in the context of an active transaction are stored in a data storage associated with a transaction.
+- Changes (set and delete operations) made within the context of an active transaction are stored in a data storage associated with that transaction.
-- Data storage associated with a transaction is map where value is a string pointer rather than a string.
-A pointer type allows to use a nil to depict a deleted key.
+- The data storage associated with a transaction is a map where the value is a string pointer rather than a string itself.
+A pointer type allows us to use a nil value to represent a deleted key.
-- On transaction commit all changes made in the context of an active transaction are propagated to the previous one.
-And then the transaction is popped out from the stack.
+- Upon transaction commit, all changes made within the context of the active transaction are propagated to the previous transaction in the stack.
+Then, the committed transaction is popped from the stack.
-- On transaction rollback no changes are propagated, an active transaction is just popped out from the stack.
+- Upon transaction rollback, no changes are propagated, the active transaction is simply popped from the stack.

 ## Requirements: